aryaminus/memento/README.md

 - [x] Fix for subprocess to accept spaced directories
 - [x] Add choice to fetch full OCR text into `/OCR-text/` directory
 - [x] String stream to allow user to choose the particular feature of memento
-- [x] Using OpenCV to partition image and text section to edit the text and generate edited image in `/Memento/` directory
+- [x] Using OpenCV to partition image and text section to edit the text
+- [ ] Listing the images in the directory to edit a particular image only
 - [ ] Apply NLTK with window to edit the fetched text to modify and fix typos in meme
 - [ ] Apply Classification to organize the memes baised on the image category template for prediction model
 - [ ] Add GUI with tkinter to attach text to a meme image